Implicit Regularization for Multi-label Feature Selection: The mFSIR approach

 To perform feature selection, we take advantage of the low-dimensional latent semantics matrix $\mathbf{V}$ that encodes label correlations and greatly reduces the noise in the original multi-label output space.
 Hence, features most related to the latent semantics $\mathbf{V}$ will be chosen.
 Therefore, the objective function that we propose for multi-label feature selection and label decomposition, can be formulated as follows:

-The first term in Eq. (\ref{OF}) represents the \textit{first contribution} to this paper which relates to the implicit regularization, while the second and third terms relate to the \textit{second contribution} which is the label embedding. ($\mathbf{G} \odot \mathbf{H}$) determines a feature coefficient matrix in which each row measures the importance of the $\textit{j}^{th}$ feature in approximating the latent semantics $\mathbf{V}$. $\alpha$ is used to balance the second term in the equation Eq. (\ref{OF}).
+The first term in Eq. (\ref{OF}) represents the \textit{primary contribution} to this paper, which is related to implicit regularization.
+The second and third terms contribute to the overall framework by enabling label embedding and improving feature selection. ($\mathbf{G} \odot \mathbf{H}$) determines a feature coefficient matrix in which each row measures the importance of the $\textit{j}^{th}$ feature in approximating the latent semantics $\mathbf{V}$. $\alpha$ and $\beta$ are used to balance the second and the third terms in the equation Eq. (\ref{OF}), respectively.